edde746/reddit-scroller/README.md

 A smooth and user-friendly frontend for browsing Reddit media and subreddits, built using SvelteKit and Tailwind CSS.

+> Mostly dead due to Reddits API changes, can still be ran locally (sometimes).

 ## Features

 - Browse media content from Reddit, including images, GIFs, and videos.